Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ## Build and publish locally the sdk code
 Duration: 2

-As mentioned before the project currently contains Connectors Native SDK Java as source files, because it's not available in Maven repository.
+As mentioned before the project currently contains Connectors Native SDK Java as source files, because it's not available in Maven repository yet.
 For that reason it needs to be built and published to local repository.
 This step might seem unnecessary, because it could be just directly linked as a module, but will show the future experience we are aiming for when the artifacts are available in public maven repositories.
 To achieve this go to `connectors-native-sdk-java/` directory and execute the following command: